lightstep/terraform-lightstep-aws-dashboards/modules/autoscaling-dashboard/README.md

-# Lightstep AWS AutoScaling Dashboard
+# Cloud Observability AWS AutoScaling Dashboard

-This module provisions a Lightstep dashboard for AWS AutoScaling.
+This module provisions a Cloud Observability dashboard for AWS AutoScaling.